Find Your Art

 When we think of art, many of us think of paintings hanging in the grand hall of a museum; and when we think of artists, we think of tortured individuals whiling away in a dark basement studio toiling over a masterpiece via oil paints.
 This narrow definition of art limits our potential to experience the world and express ourselves in ways to which we are naturally inclined.
 With an expanded definition, one can see art everywhere, in everything and recognize your own ability to make it.

 While creativity is innate in all of us, expressing it is good for us.
-According to the American Journal of Public Health, creative activities decrease stress in a fashion similar to meditation, in turn reducing the risk of diseases such heart disease, Alzheimer’s and depression, and boosts emotional well-being regardless of
+According to the American Journal of Public Health, creative activities decrease stress in a fashion similar to meditation, in turn reducing the risk of diseases such heart disease, Alzheimer’s and depression, and boosts emotional well-being regardless of skill level.

 Tapping into your creativity and finding your art is as simple as recognizing it.
 Think of the activities, however big or small, that you give extra attention; that you lose yourself in, even for a moment.
 Do you relish writing notes with beautiful handwriting?
 Add flourishes to your emails?
 Is cooking dinner your favorite part of the day?
 Think about why give it extra attention, and why it gives you pleasure: Do you love forming curves in a certain letter?
 The way specific paper absorbs ink?
 Do clever wordings and vivacious verbiage make you light up inside?
 Does a superb soufflé make your soul sing?
-Whatever it is, embrace it and start considering it
+Whatever it is, embrace it and start considering it your art.

 Take a Class